markvoelker/defcore/doc/source/process/Lexicon.rst

 TERMS:
 ----------------------------------------

-Advisory
-  Capabilities that have been suggested for the next guideline.

 Capability
   The functionality ensured by a set of tests collected into a group as defined by the DefCore committee Required - capabilities that